Want to help plan and cook fresh, healthy meals for kids in your community?

 Get paid to jumpstart a career in school food with 7 weeks of hands-on experience, and gain school food expertise with self-paced online courses.

 Spots are limited.
-Start your journey today.
+Start your school food journey today.

-More schools are shifting to freshly prepared, nutritious meals made with real ingredients.
+More schools are shifting to freshly prepared, nourishing meals made with whole ingredients.
 This program gives you the skills to be part of that change.
+In paid training, you will get to:

 Yes!
 This program is a great fit for college students, especially those studying culinary arts, health, or education, who want real-world experience.
 Many students complete the program while still in school, sometimes fulfilling internship requirements or even earning college credit, depending on their institution.